RostislavLitovkin/PlutoWallet/VideoScript.md

 A lot of time was spent making sure that even junior developers can implement it.

+- The detailed explanation on how this works behind the code is also in the docs.

 ### Important notes:
 - can be used on any platform - even console like switch